 To access this service, contact your GP to request a referral or, if you live in Portsmouth, you can self-refer by calling 023 9262 7762.

-The Eating Disorder outpatient service is open Monday to Thursday 8.30am-5.00pm and Fridays 8.30am-4.30pm.
+The Eating Disorders Service is open Monday to Thursday 8.30am-5.00pm and Fridays 8.30am-4.30pm.
 The teams can be contacted on the numbers above right.

 Referral process and criteria